mtli/HTML4Vision/README.md

 ```python
 imagetable(cols, outfile='index.html', title='', imsize=None, imscale=1, style=None)
 ```
 The meaning of the first three arguments are straightforward.
-Please refer to [size control](#size-control) for controlling the image size through `imsize` and `imscale`.
+Please refer to [size control](#size-control) for controlling the image size with `imsize` and `imscale`.
 The `style` is a string of CSS rules for the entire HTML document.

 ## Web publishing